acarbone/AssetsMinify/readme.txt

 You can also use AssetsMinify to create your WP theme using Compass / sass / less without configuring any `config.rb` or *that kind of stuff*.

+This plugin has been tested up to WordPress 3.6 beta.

 [Fork me on Github](https://github.com/acarbone/AssetsMinify).

 == Installation ==